 Aquarium filters, especially sponge filters, also make ideal home for beneficial bacteria that that process harful substances like ammonia and nitrites.

 Aquarium heaters are also a vital part of betta fish care because they help mimic a betta’s naturally warm environment, typically 78-84 degrees F.

 Lack of a heater and filter are a big reason why betta fish do not survive long in captivity.

-The fact is, if almost any other aquarium fish were treated the way big box pet stores treat bettas (confined to cups with neither filters nor heaters), those fish would die quickly.
+The fact is, if almost any other aquarium fish were treated the way big box pet stores treat bettas (confined to small cups), those fish would die quicker than any betta.

-Bettas are resilient fish and when kept in a proper setup, can live well beyond the domestic average of 3 years.
+Betta fish are resilient aquarium fish and when kept in a proper setup, can live well beyond the domestic average of 2-3 years.

-In fact, a betta fish needs to breath atmospheric air.
+In fact, betta fish need to breath atmospheric air.

 If a betta has no access to air at the surface of a tank, they may actually suffocate.